Life Cycle of Plants

 Mature sunflower plants

-The seedling continues to grow until it reaches its full maturity.
-The plant needs many necessary things during its growth such as water, nutrient-rich soil, air, sunlight, the right temperature, and sufficient spacing from other plants.
-(For details check how plants grow?).
+The seedling growth continues until the plant reaches full maturity.
+The plant needs many necessary things for healthy growth such as water, nutrient-rich soil, air, sunlight, the right temperature, and adequate spacing from other plants.
+(For details check How Plants Grow?).

-When plants become mature, they have to get stronger roots and an increased number of branches and leaves.
-At this stage, they are ready to make flowers and new seeds.
+When plants mature, they develop stronger roots and a large number of branches and leaves.
+At this stage, they are ready to enter the reproductive stage to make flowers and new seeds.

 Seed Dispersion – 5th Stage